docsforadobe/after-effects-scripting-guide/docs/project.rst

 ``app.project.gpuAccelType``

 .. note::
-   This functionality was added in After Effects 13.8
+   This functionality was added in After Effects 13.8 (CC 2015.3)

 **Description**